presidenten/vuex-plus/README.md

 # Vuex+
-Opinionated library that handles instances in Vuex.

-Vuex+ makes it easy to decide when to share state and when to use new instances.
+Vuex+ opinionated library that handles instances in Vuex and makes it easy to decide when to share state and when to use new instances.
 ```html
 <counterGroup></counterGroup>
 <counterGroup></counterGroup>
 <counterGroup instance="foo"></counterGroup>
 ```
 ![piri](./docs/instances.gif)

-Vuex+ uses Webpack to handle automation.

 ### Enhancements over Vuex instance handling (2.3.0)+
 From Vuex 2.3.0 onward vuex supports the same notation as vue `data` property to [handle instantiation](https://vuex.vuejs.org/en/modules.html).